pfekin/attention-driven-transformers/README.md

 # Attention-Driven Transformers for Time-Series Forecasting

-Simplified projection architectures guided by top-level attention
+Simplified projection architectures driven by attention

 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](LICENSE)

 ## Overview

-This repository introduces **Attention-Driven Transformers (ADTs)** — forecasting models in which a single top attention layer drives multiple lightweight projection blocks.
+This repository introduces **Attention-Driven Transformers (ADTs)** — forecasting models in which strategically placed attention layers drive multiple lightweight projection blocks.

 The approach extends the 2025 [*Summation-Based Transformers* (TechRxiv)](https://doi.org/10.36227/techrxiv.175790522.25734653/v2) research and its [accompanying code](https://github.com/pfekin/summation-based-transformers), which first proposed that attention acts as a global representational driver rather than a uniformly repeated mechanism.

-In ADTs, most layers are simple linear–activation projections, while a top attention block organizes temporal dependencies across patch embeddings.
+In ADTs, most layers are simple linear–activation projections, while strategically placed attention blocks (O(n²) complexity) organizes temporal dependencies across patch embeddings.
 The design yields models that are faster and more memory-efficient than dense-attention baselines such as PatchTST, while often improving accuracy.

-In deeper architectures such as large language models, attention may appear interleaved across layers rather than concentrated at the top.
 The attention-driven principle—attention globally organizing simpler transformations—remains consistent across scales.
+Notably, attention layers can be flexibly positioned - at the end ([proj, proj, attn]), in the middle of projection blocks ([proj, attn, proj]), or as repeating patterns.
+The key is the interplay between projection and attention, not a rigid architectural template.

 ## Architecture summary